Abraham's sacrifice

 Neither their meat nor their blood reaches God, but it is your reverence that reaches Him.
 22:37

 By reading the words: "Neither their meat nor their blood reaches God, but it is your reverence that reaches Him.", it becomes clear that the ritual of animal offering during Hajj is not done because God is in need of sacrifice, but is done for our own good.
 Such offerings, whereby we give to the poor and needy, make us more righteous.
 Such offerings are not given because God is in need of any sacrifice.
-In addition, when the meat of the animals is ditributed on poor people, they too benefit.
+In addition, when the meat of the animals is distributed to poor people, they too benefit.

 Fourth

-Perhaps the most glaring misunderstanding is a result of the mis-interpretation of 37:107.
+Perhaps the most glaring misunderstanding is a result of the misinterpretation of 37:107.
 According to traditional interpretations, largely based on hadith, it is claimed that God saved Ishmael by substituting a sheep in his place as a ransom.
 When we examine the relevant Quranic verses we find no mention of a sheep or any other animal, nor any justification or evidence for such an understanding.
 Verse 37:107 comprises three words, they are:

 1- Fadaynah